 • Go over the introductory text with the class.
 Elicit examples of important events in people's lives.
+Looking at the Models (page 130)

 • Go over the introductory text and directions.
 Have students read the writing models silently and answer the questions with a partner or in small groups.
 Go over the answers.